 At Swoosh English we care deeply about our students and we want nothing more than for you to achieve your goals.
 Speaking in a foreign or second language under exam conditions is going to be a nerve-wracking and challenging experience.
-However, if you have prepared effectively and are aware of what the examiners are looking for, you will be in a position to pass your OET Speaking exam with flying colours.
+However, if you have prepared effectively and are aware of what the examiners are looking for, you will be in a position to pass your OET Speaking exam with flying colors.
 This guide will give you the vital information you need to help you become that expert OET speaker.
 Therefore, achieve the result you need for your career dreams to be realised.

 - What is the OET Speaking Test?